Alicepinch/everything-vegan/README.md

 ### MongoDB

-- The database used for this project is an NoSQL database.
-The database was created using the MongoDB cross-platform document-oriented program.
+The database used for this project is an NoSQL database.
+The database was created using the MongoDB cross-platform document-oriented program and is used to store data retrieve it.

 ### Data types